adaptlearning/adapt-contrib-media/README.md

 **_transcript** (object):  The transcript attributes group contains values for **_inlineTranscript**, **_externalTranscript**, **inlineTranscriptButton**, **inlineTranscriptCloseButton**, **inlineTranscriptBody**, **transcriptLinkButton**, and **transcriptLink**.

 >**_setCompletionOnView** (boolean): This determines if Adapt will register this component as having been completed by the user when the inline transcript is opened.
-If accessibility is active this is automatically enabled.
+This is true by default.

 >**_inlineTranscript** (boolean): Determines whether the button that toggles the display of the inline transcript text will be displayed or not.